 Food Poisoning Prone Age Group

-People who have a history of chronic diseases in the past are more susceptible to getting infected.
+People who have a history of chronic diseases in the past are more susceptible to getting infected and is eager to look for how long does food poisoning last.
 Food poisoning may occur in everyone, but the critical factor is how efficiently the body deals with it.
 People with robust immunity systems are automatically at less risk.

 Infants or very young children are highly prone to food poisoning infections as their immunity system is not fully developed.
 Listeria infections are common in such cases.
 Similarly, pregnant women are also at a high risk of getting infected.
 This can hamper the health of the baby as well.
 Also, AIDS patients and older adults are advised to take extra measures to prevent food poisoning as much as possible.